krzentner/language-world/data/gpt-3.5-turbo/chain_py_md/hammer-0.py.md

 # hammer: hit the nail with the hammer
-# def hammer(robot):
+def hammer(robot):
     # Steps:
-    #  1. Put the hammer near the nail
+    #  1. Put gripper above hammer handle
-    #  2. Grab the hammer
+    #  2. Drop gripper around hammer handle
-    #  3. Raise the hammer
+    #  3. Close gripper around hammer handle
-    #  4. Swing the hammer down to hit the nail
+    #  4. Put gripper above nail
+    #  5. Drop gripper around nail
+    #  6. Close gripper around nail
+    #  7. Hit nail with hammer
-    #  5. Release the hammer
+    # First, put the gripper roughly above the hammer handle.
+    if check("the robot's gripper is not above the hammer handle"): robot.place("gripper above hammer handle")
-    # First, move the gripper to put the hammer near the nail.
+    # If the gripper isn't around the hammer handle, put it around the handle.
-    if check("the robot's gripper is not near the nail"): robot.reach("the hammer to the nail")
+    if check("the robot's gripper is not around hammer handle and the robot's gripper is open"): robot.drop("gripper around hammer handle")
-    # Once the gripper is near the hammer, grab it.
+    # If the gripper is near the hammer handle and open, maybe we can grab it by closing the gripper.
-    if check("the robot's gripper is near the hammer and the robot's gripper is open"): robot.close("gripper around hammer")
+    if check("the robot's gripper is near hammer handle and the robot's gripper is open"): robot.close("gripper around hammer handle")
-    # Once we have the hammer, lift it up to prepare for a swing.
+    # Next, put the gripper above the nail.
+    if check("the robot's gripper is not above the nail"): robot.place("gripper above nail")
+    # If the gripper isn't around the nail, put it around the nail.
-    if check("the robot's gripper is holding the hammer and the hammer is not raised"): robot.lift("the hammer")
+    if check("the robot's gripper is not around nail and the robot's gripper is closed"): robot.drop("gripper around nail")
-    # Now that the hammer is lifted, we can strike the nail with a swing.
+    # If the gripper is near the nail and closed, maybe we can grab it by closing the gripper.
-    if check("the robot's gripper is holding the hammer and the hammer is raised"): robot.swing("the hammer down onto the nail")
+    if check("the robot's gripper is near nail and the robot's gripper is closed"): robot.close("gripper around nail")
-    # Once the hammer has hit the nail, release it so we can move on to the
+    # Finally, hit the nail with the hammer.
-    # next task.
-    if check("the robot's gripper is holding the hammer and the hammer is touching the nail"): robot.release("the hammer")
+    if check("the robot's gripper is around the nail and the robot's gripper is around the hammer handle"): robot.hit("the nail with the hammer")